plaut/plaut.github.io/fisheye_tutorial/index.md

 The global yaw \$\\beta\$ is related to the local yaw \beta_{local} (the angle which the CNN predicts) by
 \$\$\\beta=\\beta_{local}+\\varphi=\\beta_{local}+\\tan{\\widetilde{\\varphi}}\$\$
-The following figure illustrates the relationship between the imaginary object and the real object:
+The following figure illustrates the relationship between the virtual object and the real object:

 ![](img/Virtual.png)

-The depth \$\widetilde{Z}\$ to the imaginary object is actually the cylindrical radial distance \rho to the real object, and the azimuth of the ray pointing towards the object is changed by applying the tangent function.
+The depth \$\widetilde{Z}\$ to the virtual object is actually the cylindrical radial distance \rho to the real object, and the azimuth of the ray pointing towards the object is changed by applying the tangent function.

-When creating the cylindrical image, we choose its size such that its intrinsic matrix is identical to that of the perspective camera used during training.
-Alternatively, we can normalize the depth regressed from perspective images to \$Z/f\$ during training, and multiply \$\widetilde{Z}\$ by \$f\$ during inference.
+When creating the cylindrical image, we chose its size such that its intrinsic matrix is identical to that of the perspective camera used during training (\$f_\\varphi=f_Y=f\$).
+Alternatively, we can normalize the depth regressed from perspective images to \$Z/f\$ during training, and multiply \$\widetilde{Z}/f\$ by \$f\$ during inference.
 When using focal length normalization, all 3D bounding box parameters are camera agnostic, and we can test on cylindrical images with an intrinsic matrix different from the intrinsic matrix of the perspective training images, or train (and test) on a union of multiple datasets with different calibrations.

 To summarize this method, we take a fisheye image and warp it to a cylindrical image.
 Then we show it to a standard monocular 3D object detector which was designed for perspective images and was trained only on perspective images (e.g., [CenterNet](https://arxiv.org/abs/1904.07850), [MonoDIS](https://openaccess.thecvf.com/content_ICCV_2019/html/Simonelli_Disentangling_Monocular_3D_Object_Detection_ICCV_2019_paper.html), [FCOS3D](https://openaccess.thecvf.com/content/ICCV2021W/3DODI/html/Wang_FCOS3D_Fully_Convolutional_One-Stage_Monocular_3D_Object_Detection_ICCVW_2021_paper.html), trained on the KITTI dataset).
 We apply transformations to the outputs as a post processing step, which account for how the predicted \$Z\$ is actually \$\\rho\$ and the ray pointing towards the object is related to the 2D keypoint by the cylindrical projection instead of the perspective projection.
 The updated azimuth of the ray pointing towards the object is also used to recover the global yaw from the local yaw.